BigAirJosh/nvim/README.md

 - [ ] cleanup plugins and custom config
 - [ ] configure debug plugin
 - [ ] checkout oil plugin

+and lets take a look at monitor wobble when the PC is off the desk?! not sure, what do you think?

+and how about now with the monitor back on the desck.
+Actually I think this might be a little less :D